eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 .. note::

-    XCDRv1 encoding algorithm is not able to manage corretly the deserialization of an appendable structure when it is used as a member of another one.
+    XCDRv1 encoding algorithm is not able to manage correctly the deserialization of an appendable structure when it is used as a member of another one.

 Unions